Hiking in Yosemite. EyeEm Mobile GmbH/Getty Images

 4. Boynton Canyon and the Subway Cave, Sedona, Arizona

 Red rocks, towering sandstone cliffs, and mind-boggling rock formations are a sure way to keep the winter blahs at bay.
 The Boynton Canyon portion of the hike is relatively easy, with mostly flat terrain.
-To get to the Subway Cave, however, you’ll have to keep an eye out for a distinctive alligator juniper tree (the bark looks like the skin of an alligator) around the two-mile mark – that’s your cue to veer off to the right on a more narrow trail.
+To get to the Subway Cave, however, you’ll have to keep an eye out for a distinctive alligator juniper tree (the bark looks like the skin of an alligator) around the 2-mile mark – that’s your cue to veer off to the right on a more narrow trail.
 From there, it’s about a half mile to the cave, including scrambling up a sandstone incline, which is what makes this hike a moderate level.
 But once you get to the top and see the view – a red rock tunnel that looks like it’s separating to show off the lush canyon below – it’ll be worth it.

 5. Sterling Pond and Long Trail, Stowe, Vermont

 Spend an afternoon snowshoeing in solitude on this remote route where you’ll likely have the trails to yourself.
 The area, known as Smugglers’ Notch, got its name from the smugglers who used to move supplies along the rugged path through the mountains to and from Canada.
-Today, the narrow pass lined with 1,000 foot cliffs once is a bucket-list destination for snowshoers.
+Today, the narrow pass lined with 1000-ft cliffs is a bucket-list destination for snowshoers.
 It is steep at times, so some snowshoeing experience is recommended.

 What you’ll need: Here’s a trail where you’ll definitely want snowshoes.
 Rent them in Stowe at Ranch Camp, Umiak Outdoor Outfitters or Trapp Family Lodge.

 Where to stay: If you’re aching for more snowshoeing action (or you’re just a fan of The Sound of Music), check in to the Trapp Family Lodge, built by the real von Trapp family.
-In addition to Austrian-inspired accommodations, the property has 40 miles of groomed trails for snowshoeing and cross country skiing.
+In addition to Austrian-inspired accommodations, the property has 40 miles of groomed trails for snowshoeing and cross-country skiing.

-Where to eat: If you’ve ever wondered what Vermont would taste like in pizza form, find out at The Bench.
-Their "Vermonter pie" is covered in cheddar, blue cheese, apples and bacon, then drizzled with maple syrup.
+Where to eat: If you’ve ever wondered what Vermont would taste like in pizza form, find out at the Bench.
+Their Vermonter is covered in cheddar, blue cheese, apples and bacon, then drizzled with maple syrup.

 6. San Antonio Hot Springs, Jemez Springs, New Mexico

-1.4 or 11.4 miles out and back, depending on starting point/ easy to moderate
+Distance: 1.4 or 11.4 miles out and back

 This hike includes a mid-route reward: a soothing soak in geothermal waters.
 The easiest option is to begin at the San Antonio Hot Springs Trailhead and hike about 0.7 miles to the springs.
 However, the last 5 miles leading to the trailhead is a dirt road that can make for a treacherous ride after the rain.
-A four-wheel drive vehicle is highly recommended.
+A 4WD vehicle is highly recommended.
 Otherwise, extend your hike (it’ll make you appreciate the soak even more) and add the 5-mile dirt road to your walk.

 Where to stay: Maintain your calming vibes at Cañon del Rio, an adobe-style bed and breakfast where you can listen to the Jemez River while you sip your morning coffee.